shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/dynamic-tileentity-rendering.md

 Now, that the GL state is all setup the way we want it, we can actually render the model.
 We call `getItemModelWithOverrides` on the `RenderItem` instance obtained from `Minecraft.getMinecraft()` with parameters for the `ItemStack` to be rendered, the `World` it'll be rendered in, and `null` for the entity parameter to indicate that there is no entity.
 This gives the `IBakedModel` instance for the `ItemStack`.

-`IBakedModel` is asort of "compiled" representation of a model.
+`IBakedModel` is a sort of "compiled" representation of a model.
 It has all of the data from the JSON model (or another source) compressed down into a list of `BakedQuad`s that can be passed directly to OpenGL to be rendered.

 Now that we've got the `IBakedModel` instance, we call `ForgeHooksClient.handleCameraTransforms` with some parameters: the model that it should handle the transformations for, the type of transformations that should be applied (in this case, `TransformType.GROUND` because on the ground is the closest to what we want because we're rendering it in the world), and `false` for the last parameter because we are not rendering the item in the left hand.